qmk/qmk_firmware/keyboards/bm60ec_rgb/keymaps/via/readme.md

-# The VIA default keymap for bm60rgb
+# The VIA default keymap for bm60ec rgb